 - Meeting with an OCS advisor (at least two weeks in advance of the Feb.20th petition deadline).
 Come prepared to state why this particular study abroad program meets academic needs that cannot be met by one of the approved programs.
 If there is a Colby-approved program in the same location as the program being petitioned for, it is unlikely your petition will be approved unless you have compelling academic reasons.

 - Submitting a Petition.
 If a petition is encouraged at your advising meeting, you will then be provided with the form and instructions for submission.

 - Academic Advisor Support.
 Your academic advisor will be asked to write an endorsement for you.

 After your petition is received via email, it will be reviewed by Off-Campus Study and the Dean of Global Engagement.
 You will be notified by email about the decision.
 Please note that you must apply to your petition program through the portal.
 You should choose a back-up program on the approved list and apply through the providers website.
 In the event your petition is denied, you will need to withdraw your petition program application from the online Colby portal and apply again, listing your back-up program.
 NON-APPROVED PROGRAM PETITIONS WILL NOT BE ACCEPTED AFTER THE FEB.
 20TH DEADLINE IN ANY CASE.
 If you are planning for a full year off campus, you must apply in advance as you will not be able to extend your stay unless you have been approved for a full year ahead of time.

 3. APPLYING TO YOUR PROGRAM

 After your COLBY APPROVAL APPLICATION has been submitted, you will be notified about your status and can start applying to your program providers or foreign university directly through their website by their stated deadline.
-Be sure to check application deadlines for your program as some are earlier than others.
-We recommend applying early as many programs fill up before their stated deadlines.
+Be sure to check application deadlines for your program, as some are earlier than others.
+We recommend applying early; many programs fill up before their stated deadlines.